telerik/blazor-docs/components/gantt/gantt-tree/columns/menu.md

 ---
 title: Column Menu
 page_title: Gantt - Column Menu
-description: Use the Column Menu for the Gantt
+description: Use the Column Menu for the Gantt to show a menu that allows you to perform high-level column customization
 slug: gantt-column-menu
 tags: telerik,blazor,gantt,column,columns,menu
 published: True